 There is no cure for COPD.
 Treatment aims to ease symptoms and improve quality of life.

-Quitting smoking slows the disease.
+If you smoke, quitting can slow the disease.
 It is the most important part of treatment.
-There are many programs to help you quit, including:
+There are many tools to help you quit, including:

 - Behavior change program

 - Combination of behavior program and medication

 Limit the number of irritants in the air you breathe.
 It may help make breathing easier.
 Avoid smoke, dust, smog, extreme heat or cold, and high altitudes.

 - Decreasing inflammation

 Some medication may be taken as pills or liquids.
 Others can be inhaled so that they are delivered directly to the lungs.